| From-http://ibchem.com/IB/ibnotes/brief/sta-sl.htm

 Gases

-rotation and vibration, but
+translation, rotation and vibration, but in this case the

-in this case the translational motion is the most
+translational motion is the most important.
+The particles

-important.
-The particles are on average very
+are on average

-far apart and collide
+very far apart and collide

 incessantly many times a second.
 Because of the distance

-between them it is assumed that the forces
+between them it is assumed that the

-of attraction between the particles are neglegible.
+forces of attraction between

-in the gas phase have no
+Materials in the gas phase have

-fixed shape, that is, they
+no fixed shape, that is,

-take on the shape of the container.
+they take on the shape of the

-pressure was decreased.
+if the pressure was decreased.
 The gas expands to fill the

 container.